Sunday, July 30, 2006

 Heat 1 tablespoon of the oil in a large skillet over medium heat.
 Add the onion and zucchini and cook until softened, 3 to 5 minutes.
 Transfer to a plate.

-cook until browned on all sides, about 5 minutes total.
+Heat the remaining oil in the skillet.
+Add the chicken and cook until browned on all sides, about 5 minutes total.
 Add the broth, cream, salt, and pepper.
 Bring to a gentle simmer.
 Return the onion and zucchini to the skillet and heat until the chicken is cooked through, 5 to 7 minutes.

 Divide the rice among individual bowls, top with the curry, and sprinkle with the basil and almonds.